Editorial & Affiliate Disclosure

 • Tiny Support is a documentation-first Ghost theme aimed at knowledge bases, FAQs, and support centers, built with Tailwind CSS and Alpine JS.

-• It ships with 9 preset demos, topic-driven navigation, a docs-style homepage, FAQ and contact templates, plus Ghost native search.
+• It ships with 9 preset demos, topic-driven navigation, a docs-style homepage, FAQ, changelog and contact templates, plus Ghost native search.

-• At USD 69, the price is competitive for a niche docs theme, but I do not recommend Tiny Support in its current form.
-There are more mature alternatives.
+• At USD 69, the price is competitive for a niche docs theme

 What makes Tiny Support Ghost theme unique?

-Tiny Support is a minimal, opinionated knowledge base theme for Ghost that focuses on clean topic pages, a docs-style homepage, and a sidebar table of contents—but with a very small feature set and worrying gaps in accessibility and UX for long, real-world documentation.
+Tiny Support is a minimal, opinionated knowledge base theme for Ghost that focuses on clean topic pages, a docs-style homepage, and a sidebar table of contents—but with a focused feature set and strong accessibility.
+It also comes with 20 settings to easily customize the appearance, which are showcased with 9 demos.

 Tiny Support Ghost theme overview